DaluS/CHIMES/README.md

 # What is pygemmes ?

-Pygemmes is a huge toolbox for ecological economist that want to understand interdisciplinar complex systems through models.
+Pygemmes is a huge toolbox for the study of complex models written with dynamical systems.
+It is aimed mostly, but not only, to ecological economists.
+It can solves :
+* Ordinary differential equations
+* Spatial differential equations, on any type of grid
+* Agent-based models

 It is :
 * An ensemble of fields, concepts that makes sense in our world (temperature, inflation, debt, production, carbon concentration, productivity...)